tengstrand/lein-polylith/readme.md

   :main se.example.cmd-line.core)
 ```

-...and *systems/cmd-line/build.sh* that is the script that performs the final step to build an artifact for the system, in this case an uberjar:
+...and *systems/cmd-line/build.sh* which is the script that performs the final step to build an artifact for the system, in this case an uberjar:
 ```bash
 #!/usr/bin/env bash
 set -e